Skip to main content

 Coca Massegada

-Traditional sweet bread enriched with sugar, eggs, and anise.
-Perfect with hot chocolate.
+A sweet bread enriched with sugar, eggs, and anise.
+Best with a cup of hot chocolate.

 vegetarianContains: glutenContains: dairyContains: eggs